 You’ll also want to think about décor, especially if you’re having the event in a big room/place.
 A quick trip down to your local SKP store will settle this efficiently.
 That said, there’s a lot of fun in DIY, and that would be a great way to involve your child in the party prep.
 Think crepe paper chains, recycled paper bunting and lots of balloons!
 Get inspired at ohhappyday.com

-There’s also the cake to consider.
+There’s also the birthday cake to consider.
 Will you bake or buy it?
 Fresh cream or fondant?
 And goodie bags for the kids – within your budget?
 Daiso and your nearest supermarket are great places to find small treats for the little ones.

 Then there is the whole possibility of games and/or entertainment.
 Again, this is really not a priority for most one-year old parties, since your child is too young to expect anything of the sort and will be perfectly happy being passed around by your guests!
 But if you do want to have some amusement, you can hire a balloon sculptor for the day, or rent a bouncy castle for the older kids.

 Step #6: Prepare your kid for his first party!

 When all’s said and done, it’s your kid’s special day, so don’t leave him/her out of the loop in your excitement!
 Be sure to tell him what the party is going to be like, who will be there and what you will do.
 At least he won’t be totally overwhelmed on the actual day itself, and will understand that it’s HIS special day.

 That said, be prepared that many one-year-olds how when its time for the mandatory “Happy Birthday” song, cake-cutting and candle blowing.
 It’s probably the first time they’ve had all eyes on them, and the experience of too much attention can be very uncomfortable ad even frightening for them!